Ecanus/plural/README.md

 ### Asks

-With Plural, users can request for help with planned or unexpected expenses.
-These requests are referred to as Asks and have attributes such as deadlines, instructions for sponsoring, and the target amount.
+With Plural, users can request help for planned or unexpected expenses.
+These requests are referred to as Asks and have properties such as a deadline, a target amount, and instructions how to help.

 <p align="center"><img src="https://storage.googleapis.com/plural-assets/asks_github_600px.png" alt="Ask dialog versions"></p>

 ### Sponsoring

-When users send money to others it's referred to as sponsoring an Ask.
-There's no minimum or maximum amount, or limit, on how many times an Ask can be sponsored.
+When users send money to others it is referred to as sponsoring an Ask.
+There's no minimum or maximum amount, or limit on how many times an Ask can be sponsored.

 <p align="center"><img src="https://storage.googleapis.com/plural-assets/sponsor_asks_github_600px.png" alt="Sponsor Ask dialog"></p>